Objective To investigate how infants and children with suspected viral encephalitis are currently managed in a UK tertiary children’s hospital.

-Methods: Case note review of all infants and children who received intravenous aciclovir for suspected encephalitis over a six month period.
+Methods Case notes of all infants and children who received intravenous aciclovir for suspected encephalitis over a 6-month period were reviewed.
 Suspected viral encephalitis was defined as a child with fever or history of febrile illness and a reduced level of consciousness, irritability or a change in personality or behaviour or focal neurological signs.

-Results: Fifty-one children were identified.
+Results Fifty one children were identified.
 Two had proven herpes simplex encephalitis (HSV) and two had clinically diagnosed viral encephalitis with no cause identified.
-Forty children had cerebrospinal fluid analysis, but basic results were incomplete in 13 cases.
-Cerebrospinal fluid was sent for the detection of HSV DNA by polymerase chain reaction in 27 cases.
+Forty children had cerebrospinal fluid (CSF) analysis, but basic results were incomplete in 13 cases.
+CSF was sent for the detection of HSV DNA by PCR in 27 cases.
 The initial dose of aciclovir was incorrect in 38 cases.
-The median (range) length of intravenous aciclovir treatment was 4 (1- 21) days.
+The median (range) length of intravenous aciclovir treatment was 4 (1–21) days.
 Six children were given a full course of aciclovir (10 or more days).
 For 14 children, there appeared to be no real indication for starting aciclovir.
 Case note documentation was generally inadequate.

 Conclusions The management of children with suspected viral encephalitis appears haphazard in many cases.
 Guidelines for the management of children with suspected viral encephalitis are needed.

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.